Welcome to the Central Avenue at the Belt Railway of Chicago (BRC)

 A grade separation improvement at this location was identified as GS2 in the Chicago Region Environmental and Transportation Efficiency (CREATE) Program.
 CREATE is a first-of-its-kind partnership between the United States Department of Transportation, the State of Illinois, the City of Chicago, Metra, Amtrak, and the nation’s freight railroads which is funding critically needed improvements to increase the efficiency of the region’s passenger and freight rail infrastructure and enhance the quality of life for Chicago-area residents.
 The study is being funded under the CREATE program.

-Please browse this site to learn more about the Central Avenue at BRC Railroad Grade Separation Study and find out how you can get involved here.
+Please browse this site to learn more about the Central Avenue at BRC Railroad Grade Separation Study.